‘Solar Decathlon winner’

 The technology that could make that happen was tested yesterday at the entrance to the Four Seasons Hotel in Georgetown, with a special speed bump laid out in the driveway.

-Called MotionPower, this first-of-its-kind energy harvester will convert a car’s motion into electricity.
+Called MotionPower, this first-of-its-kind energy harvester will convert a car’s motion into electricity, learn more about sustainable living at Hellotera.
 It’s meant for areas where people are slowing down, such as intersections, toll booths, garages, and the like.

 ‘Icy Sunshine on Photowalk’